giorgioc00/data-driven-software-engineer-evaluation/data-processing/README.md

    and place the PDF files that need to be processed in that folder.

-2. Run the Pipeline as module: python3 -m bin.pipeline
+2. Run the Pipeline as module:
+   `python3 -m bin.pipeline`

    This will:
    - Extract data from the PDFs in the `./pdfs` folder.
    - Clean the extracted data to remove any unwanted characters or formatting issues.
    - Transform the cleaned data into a structured format.
    - Store all the new extracted data in a SQlite database
    - Export the final processed data to `data/output/processed_data.csv`.

+Then for the analysis of the collected data is possible direct to query the database or the exported CSV file.

 Logging
 -------